-Overview of the Framework for the 1994 and 2001 NAEP Geography Assessment he consensus committees developing this NAEP Geography Assessment Framework sought to identify and evaluate the relative importance of and support for broad points of view.
+Overview of the Framework for the 2010 NAEP Geography Assessment

+The framework committees developing this NAEP Geography Assessment Framework sought to identify and evaluate the relative importance of and support for broad points of view.
 They studied the results of surveys of teachers and professors; scrutinized testimony of many interested citizens from the business, public interest, and education communities at three public hearings; questioned state assessment directors, curriculum supervisors, and geography teachers in K-12 and higher education; and reviewed state and district curriculum and assessment materials to determine current expectations of student achievement in geography.
 They also studied curricula and assessments from other nations to determine international expectations and evaluate the performance of their top students.

 The committees found that, while emphasis on geography teaching in the United States is minimal, public leaders believe in the need for geographically knowledgeable citizens.
-Thus the consensus process was strongly influenced by mounting concern about our nation's geographic ignorance.
-The framework reflects this concern and endorses a strong commitment to geography education, with one guiding question foremost in mind: What fundamental geographic knowledge, understanding, and applications should students have mastered to be informed and productive 21st century citizens?
+Thus, the framework process was strongly influenced by mounting concern about our nation's geographic ignorance.
+The framework reflects this concern and endorses a strong commitment to geography education, with one guiding question foremost in mind: What fundamental geographic knowledge, understanding, and applications should students have mastered to be informed and productive 21st-century citizens?

-The 1994 and 2001 NAEP Assessment
+The NAEP Geography Assessment